 In addition it is common to see poor seals at the edges of the pit, at the foot of the ramp and common to find pin holes in sheets due to bird and animal damage.

 Having sorted out the management issues then yes, the Ultra-Sile range has some excellent products which have proved very effective on farm in reducing or eliminating spoilage, moulding and heating issues at feed out.
+Products such as Ultra-Sile Dry and Ultra-Sile Arable are very effective at minimising heating at the silage face provided that normal silage management is fully observed.

 The principle causes of top and shoulder waste are due to air being present in the silage during the start of the fermentation.
 This is due to a lack of consolidation, particularly with dry, long chopped, mature, stalky forages, over-filled clamps, a lack of rolling and inadequate sheeting and sealing systems.